devraza/bunbun/README.md

 ```bash
 nix-shell -p bunbun
 ```
-To install it on NixOS or home-manager, add it to `environment.systemPackages` or `home.packages` respectively.
+To install it on NixOS or home-manager, add `bunbun` to `environment.systemPackages` or `home.packages` respectively.

 ## Inspiration
 - [Rosettea/bunnyfetch](https://github.com/Rosettea/bunnyfetch)